top of page

 The Liquidity Tax

-Lack of real-time visibility into capital calls often forces investors to hold excessive “lazy” cash in low-yield accounts.
-According to PIMCO, this cash drag can materially reduce the expected returns of illiquid investment strategies.7
+Lack of real-time visibility into the timing of capital calls often forces investors to hold excessive “lazy” cash in low-yield accounts.
+According to PIMCO, this cash drag can materially reduce the expected returns of illiquid investment strategies.8

 The Administrative Time Drain